Frequently Asked Questions

 There is no specified closing date for entries, but some categories may fill up faster than others.
 If you go through the online entry process and make payment, you will be guaranteed a place.

-How do I know that I am entered to the race?
+How do I know that I am entered into the event?

-You should receive an email from us confirmation your payment for the challenge you’ve entered.
-This will quote the following wording: “Limelight Projects Group”.
+You should receive an email from us confirming your payment for the challenge you’ve entered.

-If you are unsure that you are entered to the race follow the procedure below:
+If you are unsure that you are entered into the event, follow the procedure below:

 - Check to see if you received a confirmation email from us.
 If you have a confirmation email, then you have a place in the race.

 Note - you may not be receiving any emails from us even if you are entered.
 This can be for a number of reasons:

 - You provided us with an incorrect or out of date email address